Beyond Lighthouse: Why Real User Monitoring (RUM) CWV Data is the Only Metric That Matters for SEO

 Conclusion: Stop Chasing the Lighthouse

-A perfect Lighthouse score is a vanity metric if your real users are frustrated.
+A perfect Lighthouse score is a vanity metric if your real users are "evaporating" from your funnel.

-If you want to dominate search rankings, lower your customer acquisition costs, and replicate the revenue gains seen by giants like Vodafone and Rakuten, you must look beyond the lab.
-You need a strategy that embraces the chaos of the real world.
+If you want to dominate search rankings and eliminate the Performance Tax, you must look beyond the lab.
+You need a strategy that identifies your Hardware Blindness and fixes it with an engine built for the real world.

 Discover our newest articles